Cassie Kinoshi, Alex Tay, Colin MatthewsLara Poe

-Guided by renowned composers Colin Matthews and Christian Mason, with additional tailored support, the scheme enables composers to experiment with and develop their orchestral writing skills through creating a three-minute composition over twelve months.
+The scheme is guided by renowned composer Colin Matthews, with support from Christian Mason and Errollyn Wallen.
+Together with additional tailored support, the scheme enables composers to experiment with and develop their orchestral writing skills through creating a three-minute composition over twelve months.

 The resulting compositions are performed and discussed by the LSO and Principal Guest Conductor, François-Xavier Roth, in a public workshop rehearsal at the culmination of the scheme.

 Two of the compositions are then chosen to be developed further, before being premiered by the Orchestra in an LSO concert at the Barbican.

 The scheme welcomes applications from composers with a diverse range of musical approaches and backgrounds who are interested in writing for a full symphony orchestra, but have never had a work performed in concert by a professional orchestra before.

 The LSO supports Sound and Music’s Fair Access Principles, a code of best practice for running successful, open and inclusive artist development programmes, competitions and awards for composers.

 Applications are now closed.
 Subscribe to our e-news for updates on the next round of applications.

 Rafael Marino Arcaro